All planning checklists

 Book your large self-catering property immediately

-Secure your chosen accommodation as soon as dates are firm, especially for peak season (May-Sept) when properties book 12+ months ahead.
+Secure the house as soon as dates are firm - peak season properties go 12+ months ahead.

-Properties listed on Dorset Hideaways or Unique Home Stays in the Purbeck or West Dorset AONB areas are highly sought after.
+Dorset Hideaways and Unique Home Stays in Purbeck or West Dorset AONB sell out fastest.

 Moderate·High impact